 (and see results ASAP)

 - USE SUNSCREEN.
 Sunscreen helps prevent future discoloration, slows the signs of aging, and, oh yeah...helps shield you from skin cancer.
-Vitamin C usage makes you extra susceptible to sunburns, so always be sure to apply SPF 30+ beneath your makeup before heading out for the day.
+Always be sure to apply SPF 30+ beneath your makeup before heading out for the day.
 MISSHA's All Around Safe Block Essence Sun Milk is literally the best sunscreen I have ever used.
 ZERO white cast and does not break me out.
 You can also find it on Soko Glam!

 - Pair your Vitamin C with complementary products.
 I recently added Klairs Vitamin E mask to my routine after reading that Vitamin E helps to stabilize Vitamin C...i.e., it helps me get the most out of my serum treatment.
 It has a strange flan-like texture and takes some time to absorb, so I recommend only using this product at night.
 (UPDATE: I tried to love this product but ultimately it hasn't been a hero for me.
 Read more about my current regimen here.)